-Significance: The number will vary due to several factors including number of pregnant women enrolled that had a baby during treatment
+Significance: The number will vary due to several factors including number of pregnant women enrolled that had a baby during treatment and how late in the pregnancy the consumer seeks treatment.

 Children Returned to Custody

 During 2013, there were 2,386 children removed from their homes due to parental alcohol and/or drug use.
 (Data Source: Missouri Department of Social Services)